3 week New Zealand South Island road trip itinerary

 Day 5: Ben Lomond Day Hike

-Day 6 – Te Anau to Milford Sound
+Day 6: Te Anau to Milford Sounds

-Drive into Fiordland National Park
+Drive to Fiordland National Park for the night.

-Campsite: Deer Flat DOC – Budget-friendly and tucked into magical forest and lake swimming
+Campsite: Deer Flat DOC – Budget-friendly

 Week 2: Glenorchy → Wanaka